-• The maximum number of students on the class register or the maximum number of hours the class must operate each week.
-Waivers will not be granted for a class roster exceeding 35 students or for more than 40 hours each week.
-In cases where a waiver is requested to provide instruction for fewer than six hours per week, the minimum number of hours must be identified, however, at no time will less than four hours per week per class be permitted.
+- The minimum and maximum number of hours the class will operate.
+Waivers will not be granted for classes meeting more than 40 hours per week. - Waivers for classes meeting less than six (6) hours per week must be requested.
+In cases where a waiver is requested to provide instruction for fewer than six hours per week, the minimum number of hours must be identified, however, at no time will less than four hours per week per class be permitted. - The annual waiver request must include a justification narrative for the minimum and maximum number of class hours. - Waivers will be provided for specific classes.